Terms and Conditions

 7. Alterations and cancellation by FOCL

-7.2 Published Holiday details in FOCL brochures and any Holiday details notified to you at the time of placing your Booking may be subject to alteration after the Booking has been concluded where this becomes necessary as a result of events, changes in circumstances or other factors that have occurred or arisen since the Holiday was originally planned by FOCL.
-FOCL’s priority is to provide you with the Holiday you booked as far as possible for its duration.
-Alteration may include (without limitation) omitting, substituting or adding ports of call, restricting the availability of any on-board facilities and services available at any time or otherwise changing the itinerary (including routing of the cruise vessel or flights and port of embarkation and disembarkation), schedule, cruise vessel or other arrangements that form part of the Holiday.
-Alteration of the Holiday may (without limitation) be made of necessity in the interests of promoting the health, safety, comfort or enjoyment of Passengers or the operational efficiency of the Holiday, for example (but not limited to) the occurrence of a security risk or infectious illness.
-Alterations of the nature described in this clause 7.2 will not amount to significant alterations of the Holiday.
-Your statutory rights remain unaffected.
+7.1 Published Holiday details and those details notified to you at the time of Booking may be subject to changes by FOCL after the Booking has been concluded, as a result of changes in circumstances that have occurred since the Holiday was originally planned.
+Such changes may include omitting, substituting or adding ports of call; we may re-route the cruise vessel or flights or change a port of embarkation and disembarkation, flight class, cruise vessel or other arrangements that form part of the Holiday, including restricting the availability of any onboard facilities and services.
+Such changes may be made in the interests of promoting the health, safety, comfort or enjoyment of Passengers or the operational efficiency of the Holiday.
+Wherever possible, details of such changes will be communicated to you in writing.

-7.6 Where after the Departure Date it becomes impossible to provide any part of a Holiday due to a Force Majeure Event, FOCL or any other party acting as operator will make suitable alternative arrangements to provide the Holiday at no extra cost to you.
-If this is not possible, equivalent transport will be provided back to the place of departure or on to the final destination and where the Holiday is curtailed, then for each whole day lost, you will be reimbursed an amount equivalent to the daily cost of the cruise part of the Holiday.
+7.4 Where after the Departure Date it becomes necessary to curtail your Holiday, FOCL or any other party acting as operator will, where possible, make suitable alternative arrangements to provide a continuation of the Holiday at no extra cost to you.
+If this is not possible, equivalent transport will be provided to convey you back to the place of departure or on to the final destination.
+Where the Holiday cannot reasonably be continued, then for each whole day lost you will be reimbursed an amount equivalent to the daily cost of the cruise part of the Holiday.

 7.7 It is a condition of the Booking that the Passenger will act in good faith towards FOCL at all times.
 In the event that the Passenger breaches this clause 7.7, FOCL shall have the right to treat the Booking as cancelled by you, and to terminate the Booking immediately.

-7.9 In the event of cancellation, alteration or delay (including prolongation of the Holiday) FOCL will not be responsible for individual circumstances or arrangements, or any losses arising from individual circumstances or arrangements.
+7.8 In the event of cancellation, alteration or delay (including prolongation of the Holiday) FOCL will not be responsible for losses arising from individual circumstances or arrangements (for example, travel insurance premium, travel and accommodation booked separately to the Holiday).

 8. Conduct, safety and security

-8.1 If it appears, in FOCL’s complete discretion, during or after the booking process, embarkation or during your Holiday, that you are, or may become, for any reason unfit to travel or that you may endanger or prejudice the health or safety or comfort of you or anyone else, for example, but not limited to:
+8.1 If it appears, in FOCL’s complete discretion, during or after the booking process, embarkation or during your Holiday, that you are, or may become, for any reason unfit to travel or that you may endanger or prejudice the health or safety or comfort of you or anyone else, because of, for example, but not limited to

 8.1.1 aggressive or abusive behaviour;

-8.1.3 accident or medical incident prior to embarking the Holiday, on the way to the port or in the terminal that needs medical attention ashore;
+8.1.3 accident or medical incident prior to departure, including on the way to the port or in the terminal that needs medical attention ashore; or

-8.1.4 failure to comply with on-board policies including (without limitation) the Guest Conduct Policy (see clause 8.8 below & FOCL Website), Smoking Policy (see clause 17) and Alcohol Policy (see clause 18), then a duly authorised representative of FOCL or any other party involved in the supply of services under your Booking may deal with you as may be considered necessary by for example, refusing to confirm your Booking, cancellation of an existing Booking, ban on future travel, transferring you from one Cabin or seat to another or restraining, confining or refusing to embark you or requiring you to disembark at any port or place.
+8.1.4 failure to comply with policies including (without limitation) the Guest Conduct Policy (see clause 8.8 below & FOCL Website), Smoking Policy (see clause 17) and Alcohol Policy (see clause 18), then a duly authorised representative of FOCL or any other party involved in the supply of services under your Booking may deal with you as they consider necessary.
+Such steps may include refusing to confirm your Booking, cancelling an existing Booking, banning you from future travel, transferring you from one Cabin or seat to another or restraining, confining or refusing to embark you or requiring you to disembark at any port or place.
 In such circumstances, you will not be entitled to any refund, compensation or contribution to or reimbursement of travel costs or expenses of any kind and you shall be liable to pay any fines, losses, compensation or other amount due to any third party.
 In no circumstances shall FOCL have any liability for prevention of boarding of any form of transport due to a decision made by any third party.

 8.2 FOCL and any other party with responsibility for Passengers’ safety during a Holiday will have the right to make, enforce and change (without prior notice) rules and policies for the conduct of Passengers relating to matters including, but not limited to, dress, behaviour, alcohol and food.

-8.3 No animals (expect registered Assistance Dogs (see clause 13 below), dangerous articles, or controlled or prohibited substances may be brought on the Holiday and/or vessel.
+8.3 No animals, except registered Assistance Dogs (see clause 13 below), dangerous articles, or controlled or prohibited substances may be brought on the Holiday and/or vessel.

 8.4 For safety and security reasons it may be necessary for servants or agents of FOCL to search Passengers, their Cabins or their luggage.
 You agree to allow this to take place when authorised by the Captain or a security or other officer of the vessel, and to follow any instructions or orders in this regard.